TotalGriffLock/Mimecast-Azure-Sentinel-Fixes/README.md

 # Mimecast-Azure-Sentinel-Fixes
 Reliability fixes made to the Mimecast log agent for Azure Sentinel

+# Disclaimer
+I am not a python coder!
+I am an infuriated security engineer.
+I am sure this could be done better.

 I have found using the Mimecast Azure Sentinel agent in production that it has a few shortcomings.
 This patch resolves the below issues:

 1. Flush SIEM API logs to disk regularly when retrieving a large number of logs.
 Without this the Mimecast code will try and download all available logs and store them in 1 python dictionary in RAM.
 If you have gigs of logs waiting to be retrieved (say on a large customer account after a period of extended downtime) this means gigs of RAM are needed for the dictionary.
 The patch changes this to flush to disk every 25 messages.